Ladder Inspection Toolbox Talk

 Every ladder is different and may require its own set of regulations for inspections.
 There are a variety of types of ladders that you can choose from depending on the job that you are doing.
 The workplace that you are working for may have its own set of rules of what you are supposed to do in addition to the manufacturer's recommendations.

 The initial use of a new one should be carefully inspected and all guidelines should be followed.
 Some of the helpful things that you should follow are:

 Always Inspect The Worksite

-When you are getting ready to work in an area, you should always do a general overlook of the area.
+In addition to ladder inspections, when you are getting ready to work in an area, you should always do a general overlook of the area.
 Ensure that the grounds are safe and suitable for what you are going to be doing.
 You don’t want to put any of your employees or yourself in immediate danger.

 This step is just as important as the inspection you do on the ladder.
 Some of the main areas that you should pay close attention to are: